PRACTICE DIRECTION 5 CASE MANAGEMENT AND PAPERS FOR TRIAL

-(c) if there is no agreement between the parties as to the list of significant issues in the case, the Court may itself state the significant issues in the case and from time to time thereafter the Court may state or restate those issues as it sees fit.
+(c) if there is no agreement between the parties as to the list of significant issues in the case, the Court itself may state the significant issues in the case and from time to time thereafter the Court may state or restate those issues as it sees fit.

 5.19.
-Where appropriate, a progress monitoring date will be fixed at the initial case management conference; such date will normally be after the date fixed in the pre-trial timetable for exchange of any witness statements and expert reports.
+Where appropriate, a progress monitoring date will be fixed at the initial case management conference; such date will normally be after the date fixed in the pre-trial timetable for the exchange of any witness statements and any expert reports.

 5.20.
 At least 5 clear days before the progress monitoring date, the parties must file and serve a procedural compliance statement to inform the Court:

 (a) whether, as at that date, they have complied with the pre-trial timetable, and if they have not, the respects in which they have not; and

 (b) whether they will be ready for trial commencing on the trial dates or provisional trial dates fixed in the pre-trial timetable, and if they will not be ready, why they will not be ready.

 5.21.
 The form of the procedural compliance statement is set out in Appendix C to this Practice Direction.